user profile avatar

 Bio

-I am currently a rising senior at the Liberal Arts and Science Academy in Austin, Texas.
+I am currently a rising sophomore at the Liberal Arts and Science Academy in Austin, Texas.
 Many people say that my age is too young to make a difference, but I still hope to in every way that I can.
 Addiction and mental illnesses remain a prominent problem in teenagers, and is an exacerbating issue in our modern-day society.
 I am deeply passionate about mental health advocacy and strive to change the stigma centered around it.
 From someone who has also struggled with mental health, I hope to use my pain and personal experiences to turn it into a driving force advocating for change.
 As for long-term goals, I hope that there is a day in the near future where suicide rates are lower than ever.

 Education